fpsvogel/fpsvogel.com/src/_posts/2023-09-04-ruby-server-sent-events-for-async-api-calls.md

 ---
-title: Server-sent events
+title: Server-sent events for asynchronous API calls in a Roda app
-subtitle: for asynchronous API calls in a Roda app
+subtitle: Wiki Stumble, part 3
 description: To speed up a slow page full of API calls or other expensive tasks, server-sent events let you do the work after the response and stream the results back.
 ---